Recognizing and Living in the Kingdom of God, 32nd Thursday (II), November 14, 2024

 • At the end of today’s Gospel, Jesus says, that before the kingdom of God is manifest as the Son of Man “lights up the sky from one side to another,” he “first he must suffer greatly and be rejected by this generation.”
 The Kingdom of God will be exposed first through violence against the King and then through the burst of light that happened on the resurrection.
 Rather than “Hail to the King” people will shout “Crucify Him.”
 And rather than lighting followed by thunder such that everyone would hear, the radiation of the resurrection was able to be seen only by those who did not belong to the darkness but sought to live in the light.
 This truth points to the reality that to enter the kingdom we must enter into the Son of Man’s great sufferings and rejection so as to become his light illuminating the earth from one side to another.
 We must enter into his death and resurrection.
 That’s the full meaning of conversion.
 The Kingdom of God is meant to be within us in this way, as we are crucified with Christ and it is no longer we who live by the Risen Christ living within us.

 • The Kingdom of God is God and to live in the Kingdom is to unite ourselves with the King.
-When we come to receive Holy Communion, we allow Christ the Kingdom to establish his throne within us, so that the Kingdom of God may truly be within us.
+When we come to receive Holy Communion, we allow Christ the King to establish his throne within us, so that the Kingdom of God may truly be within us.
 This is what makes possible for us, like Paul, Onesimus and Philemon, to live a new life, to share Christ’s sufferings, to become his light flashing across the world.
 The Kingdom is not something that will be announced by pointing here or there, but is ultimately something we are called to bear within.
 Today we ask the Lord Jesus for the grace that, as we receive him within, we may not do so routinely, but in such a way that we may make him the “most present and decisive reality in our life,” as we seek to spread his kingdom, do his will, and bring about true communion.

 The readings for today’s Mass were: